Arguments for Utilitarianism

 The Hope Objection

 Impartial observers should want and hope for the best outcome.
-Non-consequentialists claim that nonetheless it’s sometimes wrong to bring about the best outcome.
+Non-consequentialists claim, nonetheless, that it’s sometimes wrong to bring about the best outcome.
 Putting the two claims together yields the striking result that you should sometimes hope that others act wrongly.

 Suppose it would be wrong for some stranger—call him Jack—to kill one innocent person to prevent five other (morally comparable) killings.
 Non-consequentialists may claim that Jack has a special responsibility to ensure that he does not kill anyone, even if this results in more killings by others.
 But you are not Jack.
 From your perspective as an impartial observer, Jack’s killing one innocent person is no more or less intrinsically bad than any of the five other killings that would thereby be prevented.
 You have most reason to hope that there is only one killing rather than five.
 So you have reason to hope that Jack acts “wrongly” (killing one to save five).
 But that seems odd.